 I’ve been meaning to write a catch up for a while, but despite only working 10 hours a week, I never seem to find the time.
 I suppose it’s because I know I’m going to have to concentrate for a decent amount of time.
 Something that I find difficult to do.
 Even when I’m working I struggle to concentrate, and trying to find apply logic to a software problem can sometimes have embarrassing results.
-Thankfully my line manager accepts these limitations and is glad of anything I produce, and if it actually works properly, then that’s a bonus! :laughing:
+Thankfully my line manager accepts these limitations and is glad of anything I produce, and if it actually works properly, then that’s a bonus! :-D

 So, it may take me a few days to complete this post…but I will complete this post!
 So far, I’m a week in.

 The title of this blog post is a nod to the fact we are in the midst of a two month (and counting) heat wave.
 Everyone has a sweat sheen on them, and the ice cream van is doing a roaring business.
-In fact Imy saw 3 outside to the local waterpark last week.
+In fact Imy saw 3 outside the local waterpark last week.

 I left the last post not knowing whether I’d be able to have Cyberknife or not, and looking forward to our holiday in Sherwood Forest and Felix’s 10th birthday.